Demolition of Historic Structures

 Certificate of Appropriateness Required

-For any old structure meeting the definition of "historic structure" given above, a Certificate of Appropriateness (COA), issued by the Historic Preservation Commission, is required before any demolition takes place, regardless of whether the structure is located in any historic district or not!
+For any structure meeting the definition of "historic structure" given above, a Certificate of Appropriateness (COA), issued by the Historic Preservation Commission, is required before any demolition takes place, regardless of whether the structure is formally designated as historic.
 The COA may authorize demolition immediately or may delay it for a specified amount of time, up to 365 days.

 Demolition Without a Certificate of Appropriateness or in Violation of a COA

-In addition to penalties authorized elsewhere, any demolition of structures subject to these regulations, in violation of the COA, or undertaken without compliance with this process shall be prohibited from submitting redevelopment plans for the property for up to 48 months from the date of notice of the violation.
-The length of the delay will be at the discretion of the Planning Director or his agent, depending on the specific circumstances of the site, structure, and violation.
+Any demolition of structures subject to these regulations, in violation of the COA, or undertaken without compliance with this process shall be prohibited from submitting redevelopment plans for the property for up to 48 months from the date of notice of the violation.
+The length of the delay will be at the discretion of the Planning Director or designated agent, depending on the specific circumstances of the site, structure, and violation.